 - Slice the bars: Gently lift the parchment paper out of the dish to remove the bars.
 Slice and enjoy!

-- Soft and fresh medjool dates are recommended.
-If your dates are dry/hard, you may need to make an adjustment while creating the brownie layer.
+- Soft medjool dates are best.
+If your dates are dry and hard, you may need to make an adjustment while creating the brownie layer.
 The mixture should be sticky and capable of being pressed together.
 If it’s dry and crumbly, add 1 tbsp water, coconut oil, or nut butter to the food processor.
 Alternatively, you can add a few extra medjool dates.
 Process the ingredients again until a sticky dough forms.

 - You can use any type of nut butter for this recipe, but I recommend cashew butter or peanut butter.
 Also, a natural nut butter with a runny consistency works best.